Tag Archives: Gregory Wander 70 review

 By Michael Lanza

 If you’re shopping for a gift for someone who loves the outdoors—or even for yourself—look no further.
-This list covers the top-performing products and best values I’ve found among the outdoor gear and apparel I’ve field tested, including jackets, backpacks, a tent, a sleeping bag and air mattress, headlamps, trekking poles, climbing harnesses, and a pile of other stuff in a wide range of prices.
+This list covers the top-performing products and best values I’ve found among the outdoor gear and apparel I’ve field tested over the past 12 months, including jackets, backpacks, a tent, a sleeping bag and air mattress, headlamps, trekking poles, climbing harnesses, and a pile of other stuff in a wide range of prices.
 Plus, many of them are available at deeply discounted sale prices right now, and you’ll find links to those sales below.

 You just may finish all of your holiday shopping right here.
 Continue reading →